hitokiri-mata/katacoda-courses/kubernetes-fundamentals/kube-api/step3-proxy.md

 `kubectl proxy 8001&`{{execute}}

 Hit enter to ensure you get the shell prompt back.
-With this proxy you can access the Kubernetes API locally at the specified port.
+With this proxy, you can access the Kubernetes API locally at the specified port.

 `curl localhost:8001`{{execute}}